Erd\H{o}s--Szekeres-type problems in the real projective plane: Introduction

 \subsection{Erd\H{o}s-Szekeres-type results in the Euclidean plane}

-Throughout the whole paper, we consider each set $S$ of points from the Euclidean plane $\mathbb{R}^2$ to be finite and in \emph{general position}, that is, no three points of $S$ lie on a common line.
+Throughout the whole paper, we consider sets $S$ of points from the Euclidean plane $\mathbb{R}^2$ that are finite and in \emph{general position}, that is, no three points of $S$ lie on a common line.
 We say that a set $S$ of $k$ points in the Euclidean plane is in \emph{convex position} if $S$ forms the vertex set of a convex polygon, which we call a \emph{$k$-gon} or an \emph{\affine $k$-gon}.

 In 1935, Erd\H{o}s and Szekeres~\cite{ErdosSzekeres1935} showed that, for every integer $k\ge3$, there is a smallest positive integer $ES(k)$ such that every finite set of at least $ES(k)$ points in the plane in general position contains a subset of $k$ points in convex position.
 This result, known as the \emph{Erd\H{o}s--Szekeres theorem}, was one of the starting points of both discrete geometry and Ramsey theory.
 It motivated various lines of research that led to several important results as well as to many difficult open problems.
 For example, there were many efforts to determine the growth rate of the function $ES(k)$.
 Erd\H{o}s and Szekeres~\cite{ErdosSzekeres1935} showed $ES(k) \leq \binom{2k-4}{k-2}+1$ and conjectured that $ES(k)=2^{k-2}+1$ for every $k \geq 2$.
 This conjecture, known as the \emph{Erd\H{o}s--Szekeres conjecture}, was later supported by Erd\H{o}s and Szekeres~\cite{ErdosSzekeres1960}, who proved the matching lower bound $ES(k) \geq 2^{k-2}+1$.
-The Erd\H{o}s--Szekeres conjecture was verified for $k \leq 6$~\cite{SzekeresPeters2006} (see also \cite{Maric2019,Scheucher2020}), but is still open for $k \ge 7$.
+The Erd\H{o}s--Szekeres conjecture was verified for $k \leq 6$~\cite{SzekeresPeters2006} (see also \cite{Maric2019,Scheucher2020}), but it is still open for $k \ge 7$.
 In fact, Erd\H{o}s even offered \$500 reward for its solution.
 The currently best upper bound $ES(k) \le 2^{k+O(\sqrt{k\log{k}})}$ is due to Holmsen, Mojarrad, Pach, and Tardos~\cite{HolmsenMPT2020}, who improved an earlier breakthrough by Suk~\cite{Suk2017} who showed $ES(k) \le 2^{k+O(k^{2/3}\log{k})}$.
 Altogether, these estimates give, for every $k \geq 2$,

 Several variations of the Erd\H{o}s--Szekeres theorem have been studied in the literature.
 In the 1970s, Erd\H{o}s~\cite{Erdos1978} asked whether there is a smallest positive integer $h(k)$ such that every set $S$ of at least $h(k)$ points in the plane in general position contains an \emph{(\affine) $k$-hole}, which is a convex polygon spanned by a subset of $k$ points from $S$ that does not contain any point from $S$ in its interior.
 In other words, a $k$-hole in a finite points set $S$ in the plane in general position is a $k$-gon which is \emph{empty} in~$S$, that is, its interior does not contain any point from~$S$.
 After Horton~\cite{Horton1983} constructed arbitrarily large point sets with no 7-hole, it took more than 20 years until Gerken~\cite{Gerken2008} and Nicolas~\cite{Nicolas2007} independently showed that every sufficiently large set of points contains a 6-hole.
 Therefore, $h(k)$ is finite if and only if $k \leq 6$.